shaziamanzoor/MCA-5E7-DCE/src/main/java/edu/iust/advancejava/streams/lambda/ReadMe.md

 ```

-The map can also be implemented using our [`SequenceAggregator#reduce`] (https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/4419c03dfc656361b7bf0a4db24d6c4ec98a0764/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L45)function as demonstrated.
+The map can also be implemented using our [`SequenceAggregator#reduce`](https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/master/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L45)function as demonstrated.

 ```java